synkyria/synkyria.github.io/index.md

 > **“For how long can this field hold, under what hazards, at what cost, and with what right to refuse?”**

-From this question, a multi-layered architecture emerges:
+From this question, a layered architecture emerges:

-- **Mathematical layer.**
+- **Stability layer.**
-  A finite-horizon holding index \(H_{\mathrm{rig}}\), hazard landscapes, and Synkyrian stability results that reorganise classical tools (first-passage, spectral gaps, variational principles) around viability over a fixed horizon rather than asymptotic equilibrium.
+  A finite-horizon holding index \(H_{\mathrm{rig}}\) and log-hazard tools that ask not “is the equilibrium stable?” but “how long can this state be held under real hazards?”.

-- **Informational layer.**
+- **Information layer.**
-  Tropic Information Theory treats information as weight and burden, not just as “bits”.
-Every measurement or message consumes limited capacity.
-The right to ignore, discard, or delay information becomes a structural part of any finite holding field.
+  Information is treated as weight and burden, not as a free good.
+Every message, measurement, and model update consumes finite capacity.
+The right to refuse is structural.

-- **Geometric layer.**
+- **Morphogenesis layer.**
-  Synkyrian Geometric Morphogenesis reads form as *assimilated history*: whatever has survived hazards, costs, and filters long enough to become structure.
-Local coordinates such as crisis resonance, suspended core persistence, and transformation windows describe how systems cross thresholds instead of sitting at rest.
+  Forms are read as assimilated history: whatever has survived hazard and cost long enough to become structure.
+Crisis resonance, suspended cores, and transformation windows describe how systems cross thresholds.

 - **Network layer.**
-  Synkyrian Networked Fields extend these ideas from single fields to graphs of interacting kernels: tissues, ecosystems, socio-technical infrastructures, AI model pipelines.
-Holding becomes a network property shaped by bottlenecks, shared capacities, and explicit refusal of further load.
+  Synkyrian Networked Fields extend these ideas to graphs of interacting kernels: tissues, ecosystems, socio-technical infrastructures, AI pipelines.
+Holding becomes a network property shaped by bottlenecks, shared capacities, and explicit refusal.

 - **Ethical & phenomenological layer.**
-  The same language of holding and refusal is used to speak about therapy, pedagogy, politics, and AI governance: how to hold another person or a community without collapse or exploitation, and how to design systems that respect finite capacity instead of maximising extraction.
+  The Tropic Manifesto states that holding comes before optimisation, and that refusal is a structural right.
+Therapy, pedagogy, politics, and AI governance are all read through this lens.

 Technically, Synkyria underpins a family of prototypes — the **Tropic Companion**, the **Guardian for AI™**, and training monitors — which translate this theory into operational indices and software tools.
-These engines estimate holding capacity, detect overload, and implement refusal as a first-class decision inside machine-learning pipelines and conversational AI.
+These engines estimate holding capacity, detect overload, and implement refusal as a first-class decision.

 ---

 ## ✦ Explore

+- [Programme](programme.md) — Purpose, vision, and axes of development
+- [Story](story.md) — How Synkyria emerged through cohabitation with AI
+- [Manifesto](manifesto.md) — The ethical core of the project

-- [Theory](theory/) — Core volumes and Tropic foundations
+- [Theory](theory/) — Synkyrian Stability, Tropic Information, Morphogenesis, Networked Fields
 - [Applications](applications/) — Engines built on Synkyria
   - [Guardian for AI](applications/guardian-for-ai/)
   - [Tropic Companion](applications/tropic-companion/)